DeterminateSystems/determinate-nix-action/README.md

 # ️❄️ Determinate Nix Action

-Determinate is the best way to use Nix on macOS, WSL, and Linux.
+[Determinate] is the best way to use Nix on macOS, WSL, and Linux.
 It is an end-to-end toolchain for using Nix, from installation to collaboration to deployment.

-Based on the [Determinate Nix Installer](https://github.com/DeterminateSystems/nix-installer) and its corresponding [Nix Installer Action](https://github.com/DeterminateSystems/nix-installer-action), responsible for over tens of thousands of Nix installs daily.
+Based on the [Determinate Nix Installer][nix-installer] and its corresponding [Nix Installer Action][nix-installer-action], responsible for over tens of thousands of Nix installs daily.

 > [!NOTE]
 >
-> **Why a different action?**
+> **Why a different Action?**
 >
-> We created a new action to synchronize version tags to Determinate Nix releases.
+> We created a new Action to synchronize version tags to [Determinate Nix][det-nix] releases.
 > GitHub Actions are tagged with the specific version, like `v3.5.2`, with a moving `v3` tag for the major version.
-> We needed a fresh tag namespace since nix-installer-action already has a `v3` tag.
+> We needed a fresh tag namespace since `nix-installer-action` already has a `v3` tag.

 ## 🫶 Platform support